xiangzhou09/rbw/README.md

 estimating marginal effects of time-varying treatments.
-The following example illustrates its use by estimating the effect of negative campaign advertising (`d.gone.neg`) on election outcomes (`demprcnt`) for 113 Democratic candidates in the 2006 US Senate and Gubernatorial elections.
+The following example illustrates its use by estimating the effect of negative campaign advertising (`d.gone.neg`) on election outcomes (`demprcnt`) for 113 Democratic candidates in US Senate and Gubernatorial elections.

 ``` r
 library(rbw)